charl-nml/talstest/Environments.md

 The continuous deployment (CD) builds are configured to run using the equivalent environment CMS by default, but this can be explicitly specified for testing and sign-off reasons.

 The UAT CD build runs automatically on merge changes to `main`.
 The production CD build runs on-demand only.

+The setup is configured this way to allow the development team to test and sign off both production content-only changes and CMS structure changes in UAT, before going live.

+## Creating a UAT build for production content-only changes